-Now let’s get to it and solve that big question mark on how to start a travel blog.
+Now let’s get to it and solve that big question mark on how to start a travel blog with our 10 steps to your first post.
 Therefore we are approaching that problem by deviding it into smaller ones.
-In this article, we are going to cover all the basic technical aspects aswell as how to monetize your effort.
+In this article, we are going to cover all the basic technical aspects as well as how to monetize your effort.

 If you just want to start blogging right away without putting all that work into starting and setting up your own travel blog you can easily become a travel blogger here on Traxplorio.
 It’s also a good opportunity to make your first experiences in writing articles and earn some money.
 Maybe you would like to invest that money into your own blog to cover those additional costs involved.

 Please keep in mind that becoming a travel blogger is a long process.
 Besides the fact that you have to write content on a regular basis, there are many things to do.
 But we got you coverd – we wrote an extra article about this topic How to become a travel blogger – 8 Tips for success.
 As one of the leading travel blog communities out there we are putting all of our effort and experiences into helping you to grow and start your own travel blogger life.
 Believe us, its worth it and you will get addicted to it.
 You can also check out our Blogger Benefits to see your advantages of joining the Traxplorio community.